Yixi-Rao/Comp1100-assignment3/README.md

 Usage: othello [OPTION...]
   -T GAMETYPE    --type=GAMETYPE      The type of the game.
 One of console, gui, host, join and tournament.
 Defaults to gui.
   -t TIMEOUT     --timeout=TIMEOUT    The timeout (in seconds) for the game.
-  -p PLAYER1     --player1=PLAYER1    Player 1 (or the only player for single player games.
+  -p PLAYER1     --player1=PLAYER1    Player 1 (or the only player for single player games).
 HUMAN if a human player.
 Defaults to human.
   -P PLAYER2     --player2=PLAYER2    Player 2 (HUMAN if a human player).
 Defaults to the AI helloWorld.
   -h HOSTNAME    --hostname=HOSTNAME  Hostname of the computer to connect to for a network game or tournament.
   -n PORTNUMBER  --port=PORTNUMBER    The port number to connect to or host on for a network game.
 Defaults to 9001.